purelxw/email-spliffer/README.md

     coolumbrella123 - put his name on it

 # Information
-make sure your gmail has less secure apps (https://myaccount.google.com/lesssecureapps)
+Make sure your gmail has less secure apps (https://myaccount.google.com/lesssecureapps)

 If you need help, dm my cord: Ice lozza#1337